selbetar/askfmArchiver/README.md

 ## RELEASE FILES
 File|Description
 :---|:---
-[askfmArchiver.zip](https://github.com/selbetar/askfmArchiver/releases/latest/download/askfmArchiver.zip)|Platform-independant binary that ships with all the necessary runtime and depedencies.
+[askfmArchiver.zip](https://github.com/selbetar/askfmArchiver/releases/latest/download/askfmArchiver.zip)|Platform-independant binary that ships with all the necessary runtime and dependencies.

 The downloaded zip file can be extracted using a tool like [7zip](https://www.7-zip.org/download.html).